AaronCQL/duke/docs/README.md

 5. `done`
 6. `delete`
 7. `find`
+8. `bye`

 > Note that this program **is case-sensitive** (ie. `done` is interpreted differently to `Done` or `DONE`), and all **commands are lower cased**.

 ## 4. Usage

-Commands (listed in section 3 above) must always come first for this program to correctly understand the command.
+A command (listed in section 3 above) must be the first word entered into the program for it to correctly understand the command (ie. enter `todo Hello` instead of `Hello todo`).

 The keyword within the angle brackets indicate what you should replace them with.
 For example, when you see `done <number>`, replace the `<number>` with a suitable number like `done 2`.